maxhumber/BreadBuddy/README.md

 ### Code Philosophy

 The source code for BreadBuddy is written to be read, tested, and replaced.
-Or, if you like, influenced by Clean Code, [SOLID](https://en.wikipedia.org/wiki/SOLID), and TDD... but not quite as dogmatic
+Or, if you like, influenced by Clean Code, [SOLID](https://en.wikipedia.org/wiki/SOLID), and TDD... but not quite as dogmatic.

 ### ⛳️ CADI

 BreadBuddy is built with SwiftUI and uses the [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) architectual pattern.
 It's organized according to a system I've come to dub CADI.
 Pronounced like and an homage to "[Caddie](https://en.wikipedia.org/wiki/Caddie)", the system compliments MVVM, much like a caddie compliments a golfer.
 CADI is an acronym that stands for **C**ore, **A**pp, **D**ata, **I**nterface.
 It uses folders, local packages, and protocols to make feature iteration, code replacement, and refactoring a relative breeze.

 - [**Core/**](https://github.com/maxhumber/BreadBuddy/tree/master/BreadBuddy/Core)*
   - Models (the **M** in **M** V VM)
     - Core data representations
   - Services (domain logic)
     - Made as thin as possible
   - Type extensions
   - Critical unit tests
 - [**App/**](https://github.com/maxhumber/BreadBuddy/tree/master/BreadBuddy/App)
   - @main entry point
   - Configuration files
   - Asset catalogues
   - Environment/plist variables
 - [**Data/**](https://github.com/maxhumber/BreadBuddy/tree/master/BreadBuddy/Data)
   - Database
     - UserDefaults, CoreData, [GRDB.swift](https://github.com/groue/GRDB.swift), or similar
   - Stores
     - With protocols to allow for future data layer substitutions
 - [**Interface/**](https://github.com/maxhumber/BreadBuddy/tree/master/BreadBuddy/Interface)
   - Views (the **V** in M **V** VM)
     - Organized by Screen
     - Co-located/nested ViewModels (the **VM** in M V **VM**)
   - Fonts
   - Colors
   - Sugar*
     - Custom and reusable UI components

 ​	*Core and Sugar are local packages firewall-ed from the rest of the app